uswds/uswds-site/pages/getting-started/developers.md

     You'll notice in our example above that we also outline a `stylesheets`, `images` and `javascript` folder in your `assets` folder.
 These folders are to help organize any assets that are unique to your project.

 3. To use the Design System on your project, you’ll need to reference the [CSS (Cascading Style Sheets)](https://developer.mozilla.org/en-US/docs/Web/CSS) and JavaScript files in each HTML page or dynamic templates in your project.
-Refer to these files by adding the following `<link>` and `<script>` elements into your HTML pages:

-    Add this to your `<head>` element:
+    Add the stylesheet `<link>` into your `<head>` to load the CSS:

     ```html
     <link rel="stylesheet" href="/path/to/your/assets/css/uswds.min.css">
     ```

-    Add this before the closing `</body>` tag:
+    Add this `<script>` near the end of your page, right before the closing `</body>` tag:

     ```html
     <script src="/path/to/your/assets/js/uswds.min.js"></script>
     ```

-    Here is an example of how to reference these assets in your `index.html` file:
+    Here's an example of how to reference these assets in your `index.html` file:

     ```html
     <!DOCTYPE html>